 - You’re able to contact a school and confirm the scholarship’s legitimacy

 - It’s competitive — you won’t earn it simply by applying

-But additionally, if a scholarship is asking for you to enter an entire form of information asking questions about your parents’ annual income, YOUR annual income, or whatever, beware!
+The financial website This Is Money offers more advice on how to stay financially safe when online, but additionally, if a scholarship is asking for you to enter an entire form of information asking questions about your parents’ annual income, your annual income, or whatever, beware!
 Sometimes it can seem like this information is trivial… but it really doesn’t take much for things to go wrong.

 Talented hacker, Pablos Holman shows us in his TED talk how unsecure things like our credit cards and cell phones can be.

 There are companies out there who will offer to write your scholarship applications for you.